iTwin/itwinjs-core/ui/ninezone/README.md

 # @bentley/ui-ninezone

+Copyright © Bentley Systems, Inc. 2018

+## Description

-React components for 9 zone UI and other purposes.
+The __@bentley/ui-ninezone__ package contains React components for 9-zone UI and other purposes.

+## Documentation

+See the [iModel.js](https://www.imodeljs.org) documentation for more information.

 ## Usage